thomasNGrayTv/touchboard-apps-electron/README.md

 npm run prebuild
 npm run deploy
 ```
 Once the deploy finishes, you should be able to see a new draft in the releases section of this repo.
-Here you can finish publishing the release.
+Here you can finish publishing the release, and download the application if you'd like.

 ## Core Dependencies